snowflakedb/native-apps-templates/README.md

 2. [streamlit-python](./streamlit-python/README.md)
 3. [streamlit-java](./streamlit-java/README.md)

-For a detailed understanding of the templates, please refer to the README.md that comes with each of the templates.
+For a detailed understanding of the templates, please refer to the README.md within each template.

 ### Note
-These templates are not an exhaustive list of use cases or possibilities that developers may want to explore when building Native Apps.
+These templates are not an exhaustive list of use cases or possibilities that developers may want to explore when building their Snowflake Native App.

 ## How to Use the Templates

 There are two ways you can use the templates provided in this repository.

-1. Using SnowCLI (recommended)
+1. Using Snowflake CLI (recommended)

-    For more information, please refer to the Snowflake Documentation on installing and using SnowCLI to create Native Applications.
+    For more information, please refer to the Snowflake Documentation on installing and using Snowflake CLI to create a Snowflake Native App.

-    Once SnowCLI is installed and configured, run the following command in your terminal.
+    Once Snowflake CLI is installed and configured, run the following command in your terminal.
     ```
     snow app init <project_name> [--template={basic|streamlit-python|streamlit-java}]
     ```